dolphindb/Tutorials_EN/streaming_tutorial.md

 #### 2.3 Automatic reconnection

-To enable automatic reconnection after network disconnection, the streaming data must be persisted on the publisher.
+To enable automatic reconnection after network disruption, the streaming table must be persisted on the publisher.
 Please refer to section 2.6 for enabling persistence.
 When parameter 'reconnect' is set to true, the subscriber will record the offset of the streaming data.
 When the network connection is interrupted, the subscriber will automatically re-subscribe from the offset.
-If the subscriber crashes or the publisher does not persist the streaming data, the subscriber cannot automatically reconnect.
+If the subscriber crashes or the streaming table is not persisted on the publisher, the subscriber cannot automatically reconnect.

 #### 2.4 Filtering of streaming data

-Data can be filtered at the publisher and only the data that meets given conditions are published.
-Use `setStreamTableFilterColumn` to specify the filtering column of the streaming table.
-Only the rows with values of the filtering column in the vector specified by the parameter 'filter' are published to the subscriber.
-Currently a streaming table can have only one filtering column.
-In the following example, the streaming table 'trades' on the publisher only publishes data for 'IBM' and 'GOOG':
+Streaming data can be filtered at the publisher to significantly reduce network traffic.
+Use command `setStreamTableFilterColumn` on the streaming table to specify the filtering column, then specify a vector for parameter 'filter' in function `subscribeTable`.
+Only the rows with filtering column values in vector 'filter' are published to the subscriber.
+As of now a streaming table can have only one filtering column.
+In the following example, the streaming table 'trades' on the publisher only publishes data for 'IBM' and 'GOOG' to the subscriber:

 ```
 share streamTable(10000:0,`time`symbol`price, [TIMESTAMP,SYMBOL,INT]) as trades